sanvishal/wrighter/README.md

 - Wrighter has a powerful WYSIWYM markdown editor and a renderer (batteries included ⚡)
 - It is optional signup, so you can use wrighter offline too! or you can fork this project and use wrighter standalone
-- Wrighter has a feature called bites, that allow you to gather & organize _bite_ sized ideas and later use them in your blogs
+- Wrighter has a feature called [bites](https://wrighter.vercel.app/bites), that allows you to gather & organize _bite_ sized ideas and later use them in your blogs
 - ...and a lot more features that aims to make modern writing easier and productive!

 ### To read more about it, visit [here](https://wrighter.vercel.app/wright/introducing-wrighter-a-powerful-markdown-blogger-and-a-writing-companion-6J96hd6t0pyy8wDFlkZUI0) or [here](https://vishaltk.hashnode.dev/introducing-wrighter-a-powerful-markdown-blogger-a-writing-companion)